how to fly a kite

 Pick the Right Place

 Wind flows in waves of varying speed and direction.
-To find smooth wind, you must find a large flat area without obstructions — like trees, shrubbery, a hill or a building – because when the wind reaches an obstruction, it flows over and around it, and this can cause turbulence on as far downwind by as much as seven times the height of the obstruction.
-Turbulence can result in a bumpy flight and can decrease the speed of the wind; these problems could make it difficult to launch and fly your kite.
+To find smooth wind, you must find a large flat area without obstructions — like trees, shrubbery, a hill, or a building – because when the wind reaches an obstruction, it flows over and around it, and this can cause turbulence as far downwind by as much as seven times the height of the obstruction.
+Turbulence can result in a bumpy flight and decrease the wind speed; these problems could make it difficult to launch and fly your kite.
 (If you are successful in launching your kite, you may be able to fly your kite high enough to avoid turbulence.)
-It is possible to fly in turbulent wind but the more open area you have upwind, the smoother the wind will be, which is why ocean beaches or large lakes are so popular for kite flying.
+It is possible to fly in turbulent wind, but the more open area you have, the smoother the wind will be, which is why ocean beaches or large lakes are so popular for kite flying.

-There are places and conditions that are not good or not even safe for kiteflying.
+Some places and conditions are not good or not even safe for kiteflying.

 - Never fly near cars.